 At Duke Summer Academy, we believe the world-class academic experience we offer you should be complemented by a phenomenal residence life.
-For this reason we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
-No matter your interests, we have a club for you.
+For this reason, we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
+Whether you are interested in any topic from photography to team sports, hiking to drama, or group fitness to “life hack”, we have a club for you.

 College Preparation Expo